LuYeZhan/GTH-Barcelona-ConsoleLu/README.md

 ## :tada: Why is this so awesome?

-* It's the first app focused in the accesibility.
+* It's the first app focused on connecting volunteers with people with special needs where volunteers can help these, according to their special requests while travelling.
-* Connect people.
+* Connecting people.
-* Make a better society by help each other.
+* Make a better society by helping each other.
+* Social project.

 ## :hammer_and_wrench: Installation

 1. Clone the Repo.
-2. Open the project directory and run npm install in the command line
+2. Open the project directory and run npm install in the command line.
 3. Run npm start to execute the project in local.

 ## :bulb: Devstack

-...
+Client-side: React
+Server-side: NodeJs, MongoDB, Express

+Libraries:

 ## User Stories

--  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+-  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.
--  **500:** As an anon/user I can see a 500 page if the server isn't working
+-  **500:** As an anon/user I can see a 500 page if the server isn't working.
--  **Signup:** As a user I want to sign up on the webpage so that I can see my privates screens
+-  **Signup:** As a user I want to sign up on the webpage so that I can see my privates screens.
--  **Login:** As a user I want to be able to log in on the webpage so that I can get back to my account
+-  **Login:** As a user I want to be able to log in on the webpage so that I can get back to my account.
--  **Logout:** As a user I can logout from the platform so no one else can use it
+-  **Logout:** As a user I can logout from the platform so no one else can use it.
--  **Add Trips:** As a user I can add a trips
+-  **Add Trips:** As a user I can add a trips and post them so that other users can see them.
--  **Join Trips:** As a user I can join to coleague trip
+-  **Join Trips:** As a user I can join to a trip I'm interested in.
--  **Edit Trips:** As a user I can edit a trip
+-  **Edit Trips:** As a user I can edit a trip I created.

 ## Backlog

-Mailing: confirmation by mailing
+Mailing: confirmation by email
-Ratings: user's rate each other
+Ratings: users can rate each other
-SplashPage:
-Create Profile Em:
+Edit User Profile

 # Client / Frontend